 Dental bonding vs. veneers—which one should I get?

 Dental bonding and veneers are both used to fix broken teeth or cavities, they can also be used to improve the general look of healthy teeth.
 Veneers are applied to the entire front surface of the tooth, while bonding is only applied to a small portion.
-Both bonding and veneers can help improve your smile and adjust space.
+Both bonding and veneers can help improve your smile and adjust spacing.
 However, in most cases, dental bonding is used for emergencies.
 If you have a cracked or fractured tooth, bonding is the quickest way to repair it and only requires one appointment.
-However, though veneers take more time, they provide a longer-term effect, ensure a stronger solution and are a better lasting solution.Learn More About Veneers
+However, though veneers take more time, they provide a longer-term effect, ensure a stronger solution, and are a better-lasting solution.Learn More About Veneers

 How long does dental bonding last?